 Master of Science in Supply Chain Engineering – Capstone Industry Experience

-The summer (May-July) semester of the M.S. in Supply Chain Engineering program is dedicated to a Capstone Project in which graduate students identify and define a supply chain design and/or analysis problem to be addressed with quantitative modeling.
-Companies gain insights from students' advanced analytical skills, industry-leading faculty mentorship, and innovative supply chain modeling and solutions.
+The summer (May-July) semester of the M.S. in Supply Chain Engineering program is dedicated to a Capstone Project in which graduate students identify and define a complex supply chain design and/or analysis challenge to be addressed with quantitative modeling.

 ISyE Senior Design